matplotlib/matplotlib/doc/users/artists.rst

 Axes container
 --------------

-The matplotlib.axes.Axes is the center of the matplotlib universe -- it contains the vast majority of all the Artists used in a figure with many helper methods to create and these Artists to itself, as well as helper methods to access and customize the Artists it contains.
-Like the Figure, it contains a Patch ax.axesPatch which is Rectangle for Cartesian coordinates and a Circle for polar coordinates; this patch determines the shape, background and border of the plotting region::
+The :class:`matplotlib.axes.Axes` is the center of the matplotlib universe -- it contains the vast majority of all the ``Artists`` used in a figure with many helper methods to create and add these ``Artists`` to itself, as well as helper methods to access and customize the ``Artists`` it contains.
+Like the :class:`~matplotlib.figure.Figure`, it contains a :class:`~matplotlib.patches.Patch` :attr:`~matplotlib.axes.Axes.axesPatch` which is a :class:`~matplotlib.patches.Rectangle` for Cartesian coordinates and a :class:`~matplotlib.patches.Circle` for polar coordinates; this patch determines the shape, background and border of the plotting region::

     ax = fig.add_subplot(111)
     rect = ax.axesPatch  # a Rectangle instance
     rect.set_facecolor('green')

-When you call a plotting method, eg the canonical "ax.plot" and pass in arrays or list of values, the method will a matplotlib.lines.Line2D instance, update the line with all the Line2D properties passed as keyword arguments, add the line to the Axes.lines container, and returns it to you:
+When you call a plotting method, eg. the canonical :meth:`~matplotlib.axes.Axes.plot` and pass in arrays or lists of values, the method will create a :meth:`matplotlib.lines.Line2D` instance, update the line with all the ``Line2D`` properties passed as keyword arguments, add the line to the :attr:`Axes.lines
+<matplotlib.axes.Axes.lines>` container, and returns it to you:

 .. sourcecode:: ipython